Skip to main content

 Three types of AI engagement

-"AI consulting" covers three different scopes of work, and they produce very different outcomes.
+"AI consulting" covers three different scopes of work, and each one leaves you with something very different at the end.
+We break these down in full here, but in short:

 What AI consulting costs in Australia

-Independent AI consultants and boutique firms typically charge $200 to $500 an hour, or $1,000 to $2,500 a day in the major cities.
+Independent AI consultants and boutique firms typically charge AUD $150 to $450 an hour, or $1,000 to $2,500 a day.
 Fixed-fee engagements are increasingly standard for defined scopes like discovery workshops and readiness assessments.

 Why most AI consulting fails to deliver